The Sensual World (song): Critical reception

 David Giles from Music Week wrote, "A dazzling return to form after a few slightly indifferent releases, finds Bush in lustful mood.
 Church bells herald a mellow, dreamy song with the accompaniment of an Arabic woodwind instrument.
 Easily the best song she's written since "Army Dreamers", even if it is slightly on the long side."

 Music video

 The accompanying video for "The Sensual World", which features Bush dancing through an enchanted forest in a medieval dress, was co-directed by The Comic Strip co-creator Peter Richardson and Bush herself.

-Use in film

-The song, particularly the chorus section, features prominently several times in Atom Egoyan's film Felicia's Journey, highlighting the main character's sense of isolation and loss as she leaves Ireland and her estranged father for England.

 Track listings

-All songs were written by Kate Bush.
+All songs written by Kate Bush.

 Personnel

+Personnel are lifted from The Sensual World album booklet.